yuforium/activitypub-docs/federation.md

   }
 }
 ```
-Content created with the given `Community` can be assumed to be relevant to the grouped topics that it represents _at its published time_:
+Content created with the given `Community` may be assumed to be relevant to one or more of the grouped topics specified.
+The `published` field would indicate the state of the community at that time, thus a `Community` should manage a history of its relevant topics should they change over time:

 ```json
 {